 The Jewish Learning Fellowship (JLF) is a 10-week, experiential, conversational seminar for students looking to deepen their understanding of Judaism on their own terms.

-During Spring 2019, UNC Hillel will be offering multiple JLF cohorts on different topics and days of the week.
+During Fall 2019, UNC Hillel will be offering multiple JLF cohorts.

 Sex, Love and Romance

 Sex, Love and Romance explores questions like: Is it Jewish to talk about sex?
 Does Judaism understand the topics I grapple with, like gender, sexual agency, and stereotypes?
 Does Judaism have boundaries or flexibility when it comes to sex?
 How will Judaism be at the table when I am making decisions about sex and intimacy?

 This is your opportunity to learn and grow when it comes to Israel Israel.
 What is the alignment or tension between the Israel we imagine and the Israel we hear about?
 With so many perspectives out there how can you get a real grasp on Israeli society and conflict?
 If you have any feelings about these questions, we need your voice in the conversation.
 Come join the struggle.